influxdata/docs-v2/content/influxdb/cloud-iox/reference/sql/where.md

 {{< expand-wrapper >}}
 {{% expand "View example results" %}}

-The query returns a `level dsescription` of less than 3 feet or `water_level` of less than 2.5 feet.
-This is a partial data set.
+The query returns results with a `level description` field value equal to `less than 3 feet` or a `water_level` field value less than 2.5.

 | level description | location     | time                     | water_level |
 | :---------------- | :----------- | :----------------------- | :---------- |